Abington Pruning Services

 Contact Abington's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Pruning or removing trees within Abington’s public ways requires advance approval from the Abington Department of Public Works.
-Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing.
-Emergency authorizations are available for hazardous situations.
-Tree permits are mandatory for all public trees and for private trees exceeding 6-8 inches DBH; heritage trees and those in Historic Districts receive additional protections.
-Replacement planting and compliance with right-of-way and parkway tree regulations are enforced.
-For debris, yard waste is accepted April–November in biodegradable paper bags only—plastic is prohibited per MassDEP.
-Brush must be bundled in 4-foot lengths.
-The Transfer Station requires permits and fees for disposal, and municipal chipping or mulching may be available.
+Pruning or removing any tree within Abington’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or parkway trees.
+Emergency authorizations are available for immediate hazards.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for historic districts and heritage trees.
+Debris disposal is regulated: from April to November, only biodegradable paper bags (no plastic) are accepted for yard waste, and brush must be bundled in 4-foot lengths.
+The Transfer Station requires permits and fees for larger loads.
+Coordination with municipal chipping or mulching programs is encouraged for sustainable disposal.

 Abington Department of Public Works